Ahmad Sirhindi: Biography

 Sirhindi was born on 26 May 1564 in the village of Sirhind, Punjab to a Punjabi Muslim family.
 A descendant of 13th-century Sufi saint and poet Baba Farid, he claimed ancestry from the second Rashidun caliph, Umar (634–644).
 Sirhindi received most of his early education from his father, 'Abd al-Ahad, his brother, Muhammad Sadiq and from a Lahore-based scholar Muhammad Tahir al-Lahuri.
 He also memorised the Qur'an.
 He then studied in Sialkot, which had become an intellectual centre under the scholar Kamaluddin Kashmiri.
-Qazi Bahlol Badakhshani taught him jurisprudence, Muhammad's biography and history.
+Qazi Bahlol Badakhshani taught him jurisprudence, Seerah and history.
 He eventually joined the Naqshbandī order through the Sufi missionary Khwaja Baqi Billah when he was 36 years old, and became a leading master of the order.
 His deputies traversed the Mughal Empire in order to popularize the order and eventually won favour with the Mughal court.
 Sirhindi underwent his first Hajj pilgrimage in 1598, after the death of his father.

 During the reign of emperor Akbar, Ahmad Sirhindi wrote hundreds of letters which were aimed towards his disciples, Mughal nobles, and even the emperor himself, to denounce the participations of Hindu figures in the government.
 Annemarie Schimmel recorded about 534 letters has been wrote by Ahmad Sirhindi regarding the subject of Syncretism.
 His efforts influenced Abul Fazl, the protegee of emperor Akbar, to support Ahmad Sirhindi in an effort to convince Jahangir, the successor of Akbar, to reverse the policies of Akbar of tolerating Hindus in Mughal court.
 According to the modern Syrian salafi jurist Ali al-Tantawi, Ahmad Sirhindi never aspired to depose the emperor despite his fierce criticism; instead, he wanted to reform the religious policies of the late emperor so he sent letters inflamed with religious fervor and faith towards young commanders and courtiers and to gather them into his cause to reverse the emperor's religious policy to persuade the emperor.